MFpisces/VCworld/README.md

 Negotiation very hard to get a better CPM
 Average CPM = $6.50 11/20/20
-Dislike/likes are both weighted equally for engagement
+Dislike/likes are both weighted equally for engagement Streaming
+Never run ads on Twitch the pay-per-view is horrendous and you will alienate your viewers.
+The marketing term is called “bounce-rate” and it basically means you're annoying, I’m outta here, dead content cya later.
+People will leave and most likely not return.
+It's 2020 you try to push anything onto anybody they are outta there.
+Pre-roll/mid-roll/end-roll ads DON’T DO IT!

+Things you should know
+Display resolution 720 vs 1080 vs 1440 (2k) vs 3840 (4k)
+Video encoding H.265 vs Nvenc (how they work, how are they different etc) Bitrate -how does pixel density/fps affect this

 ### Business module <br>
 **How to setup an LLC** <br>